 Software that realises the indication of measurement values and other legally relevant information belongs to the legally relevant part.

-A display or printout may be employed for presenting both information from the legally relevant part of the software and other information.
+An indicating device or printout may be employed for presenting both information from the legally relevant part of the software and other information.
 The information generated by the legally relevant information shall always be readable, and clearly distinguishable from other information.

 Data storage

-Hardware and software, whether incorporated into the electricity meter or connected to it externally, that is intended to be used for the storage of measurement results and/or measurement data shall be subject to the requirements specified in B.3.3.2 to B.3.3.4.
+General

+The measurement result and measurement data includes all associated data necessary for future legally relevant use.

+Protection of stored data

-Stored measurement results and measurement datashall be protected to guarantee the authenticity, integrity and, if necessary, correctness of the information concerning the time of measurement.
+Legally relevant data shall be protected to guarantee the authenticity, integrity and, if necessary, correctness of the information concerning the time of measurement.
 Where timestamps are required, they shall be read from an internal clock.
 The setting of the time and date shall be secured.

-The software that displays or further processes measurement results and measurement data shall check the authenticity and integrity of the data after having read them from storage.
+The software that displays or further processes legally relevant data shall check the authenticity and integrity of the data after having read them from storage.

-Software modules that prepare measurement results and measurement data for storage, or that check data after reading are considered part of the legally relevant software.
+Software modules that prepare legally relevant data for storage, or that check data after reading are considered part of the legally relevant software.

-If a modification or corruption is detected, the stored measurement results and measurement data shall be discarded or marked unusable.
+If a modification or corruption is detected, the legally relevant data shall be discarded or marked unusable.

+It shall not be possible to zero (reset) the register(s) that stores the total energy metered without breaking a metrological seal.

 Automatic storage

-Measurement results and measurement data shall be stored automatically.
+Legally relevant data shall be stored automatically.

-The storage device shall have sufficient permanency to ensure that measurement results and measurement data are not corrupted under normal storage conditions.
+The storage device shall have sufficient permanency to ensure that legally relevant data are not corrupted under normal storage conditions.
 There shall be sufficient memory storage for the intended application.

-Deletion of stored data

-Stored data may be deleted if either:

-the transaction is settled, or

-the data are printed by a printing device subject to legal control.

-This shall not apply to the energy accumulation register(s) and audit trail.

-It shall not be possible to zero (reset) the register(s) that stores the total energy metered without breaking a metrological seal.

-If applicable, hardware and software, whether incorporated into the electricity meter or connected to it externally, that is intended to be used for the transmission of measurement results and/or measurement data shall be subject to the requirements specified in B.3.4.2 and B.3.4.3.
+Data transmission

+General

 The measurement result and measurement data includes all associated data necessary for future legally relevant use.

 Requirements concerning the transmission of measurement results and/or measurement data via communication networks are subject to national regulations.